public-transport/kubernetes-setup/readme.md

 # kubernetes-setup

+## :warning: DEPRECATED!
+This repository is no longer in use, check [public-transport/infrastructure](https://github.com/public-transport/infrastructure) for our latest setup.

 Initial configuration for our shared Kubernetes cluster, deployed on Scaleway.
 For a full deployment example with CI, check out the [example-deployment](https://github.com/public-transport/example-deployment).

 **Note that, if you deploy something on our cluster, you commit to the [code of conduct](./code-of-conduct.md).**